cfengine/documentation/web-ui/settings.markdown

 Mission portal can authenticate against an external directory.

-**Special Notes:**
+**Special notes:**

-- LDAP API Url refers to the API CFEngine uses internally for authentication.
+- LDAP Host refers is the IP or Hostname of your LDAP server.
-  Most likely you will not alter the default value.

 - LDAP filter must be supplied.

-- LDAP Host refers is the IP or Hostname of your LDAP server.

 - LDAP bind username should be the username used to bind and search the LDAP directory.
 It must be provided in distinguished name format.
+  Additionally, you can bind anonymously.

 - Default roles for users is configured under [Role management][Settings#Role management].